rjinaga/IocServiceStack/docs/index.md

 ```

 ### Decorators
-You can build and configure service decorators globally or contract (interface) level.
-Decorators will be executed when instance is being created.
-You can modify the object or inject concrete objects at runtime using decorators.
+You can build and configure service decorators globally or interface level.
+Decorators of tha interface will be executed when the instance is being created.
+It provides the flexibility of modifying the object or inject concrete objects at runtime.

-### Register Decorators with the Global IoC Container
+### Register decorators with the global IoC container
-You can also register decorators with the isolated containers.
+> You can also register decorators with the isolated containers.

 ```c#